Building Permit and Zoning Permit application forms are now online! Visit the portal below to apply.

 Office Phone Number: (540) 261-8635

-- Construction or demolition of a building or structure.
-Installations or alterations involving (i) the removal or addition of any wall, partition or portion thereof, (ii) any structural component, (iii) the repair or replacement of any required component of a fire or smoke rated assembly, (iv) the alteration of any required means of egress system, (v) water supply and distribution system, sanitary drainage system or vent system, (vi) electric wiring, (vii) fire protection system, mechanical systems, or fuel supply systems, or (viii) any equipment regulated by the USBC.
+1. Construction or demolition of a building or structure.
+Installations or alterations involving (i) the removal or addition of any wall, partition or portion thereof, (ii) any structural component, (iii) the repair or replacement of any required component of a fire or smoke rated assembly, (iv) the alteration of any required means of egress system, including the addition of emergency supplemental hardware, (v) water supply and distribution system, sanitary drainage system or vent system, (vi) electric wiring, (vii) fire protection system, mechanical systems, or fuel supply systems, or (viii) any equipment regulated by the USBC.

-- For change of occupancy, application for a permit shall be made when a new certificate of occupancy is required by the VEBC (Virginia Existing Building Code).
+2. For change of occupancy, application for a permit shall be made when a new certificate of occupancy is required by the VEBC.

 Residential Rental Inspection Program